 Notice that this sample list includes financial goals alongside goals that don’t cost any money to complete.
 It’s important to create a grand plan and to recognize that some of the simplest pleasures in life don’t cost anything at all.

-Take this family financial meeting seriously.
+Take this family meeting seriously.
 Treat it the same way you would treat a business meeting with the CFO of your company.
-Create a meeting agenda that addresses all of your financial concerns.
+Create a family financial meeting agenda that addresses all of your financial concerns.
 Here is a snapshot from the first annual family financial meeting we held in 2006:

 - Review Net Worth Report